A Boy With Muscular Dystrophy Was Headed For A Wheelchair. Then Gene Therapy Arrived

 "I can run faster.
 I stand better," Conner says.
 "And I can walk to Goldberg's — that's a bagel shop — and it's more than 2 miles and I couldn't do that before."

 Conner's body will never replace the muscle cells he lost before his treatment.
 And though the approach has worked for more than two years now, it's not clear how long his new genes will last.
-It's also not clear whether Conner could safely get a second treatment .
+It's also not clear whether Conner could safely get a second treatment.

 But his improvement offers strong evidence that the approach can work.
 It's now been tested on nine boys.
 And Pfizer is planning a much larger study for later this year.